 Can you apply for SEIS and EIS at the same time?

 A company can apply for advance assurance in respect of SEIS and EIS at the same time.
-In situations where one qualifying fundraising is expected to take place, the first £150,000 can be raised under SEIS with the balance qualifying for EIS assuming all relevant conditions are satisfied.
+In situations where one qualifying fundraising is expected to take place, the first £250,000 (previously £150,000 prior to 6 April 2023) can be raised under SEIS with the balance qualifying for EIS assuming all relevant conditions are satisfied.
 The SEIS shares must be issued on an earlier date than the EIS shares.

 How much can you invest under SEIS?

 An individual can invest up to £200,000 (previously £100,000 prior to 6 April 2023) in one or more SEIS-qualifying companies in each tax year, with the option to carry back one tax year if there is spare capacity.
 A company can raise up to £250,000 (previously £150,000 prior to 6 April 2023) under SEIS.
 A company cannot issue SEIS shares after EIS shares have been issued.

 An individual can invest up to £1 million in one or more EIS qualifying companies in each tax year or up to £2 million if at least £1 million is invested in knowledge-intensive companies, with the availability to carry back one tax year if there is spare capacity.
 A company can raise up to £5 million in aggregate under the venture capital schemes representing SEIS, EIS and VCT investment in any rolling 12-month period.
 This annual limit is increased to £10 million if the company is a knowledge-intensive company.

 A company can raise up to a lifetime limit of £12 million under venture capital schemes including SEIS, EIS and VCT.
 This lifetime limit is increased to £20 million if the company is a knowledge-intensive company.

 How do I claim EIS tax relief?